028 38 352640

 complete hind leg paralysis

 Sooty :1 month post spinal surgery for complete hind leg paralysis and fully recovered.
-Sooty was the first spinal surgical case performed at Greenmount in 2002.
-Since then Ewing Walker, our orthopaedic surgeon, has successfully operated on several hundred spinal cases with excellent recovery rates (<90%).
+Sooty was the first spinal surgical case performed in 2002.
+Since then Ewing Walker, orthopaedic surgeon, has successfully operated on several hundred spinal cases with excellent recovery rates (<90%).

 Spinal Surgery however MUST be carried out quickly if the dog or cat is paralysed, if a return to walking again is to be expected.
 Due to the specialist nature of this surgery and the expense of the equipment required, spinal surgery is expensive, and is again why we recommend pet health insurance for these unexpected events.